kvong/kvong.github.io/index.md

 ## About Me
 I am a passionate, self-motivated programmer, who recently recieved his degree in Computer Science.
-My hobies weight lifting, cooking, and programming anything fun I can think of.
+My hobbies weight lifting, cooking, and programming anything fun I can think of.

 ## My Projects
 Here is a list of notable projects I have done.
 Clicking on the project will take you to its corresponding githubpage.
 Feel free download it and play around!